rc22-rahul/rc22-rahul/README.md

 - 👋 Hi, I’m @rc22-rahul
-- 👀 I’m interested in Python,Machine learning and AI.
+- 👀 I’m interested in Python,Machine learning and AI, and various Development using python and other languages.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science , Opencv, Web Scraping.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rc22-rahul/rc22-rahul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.